-We are a training, research, and advocacy organization which found its genesis on the campuses of Hope Unlimited for Children, an orphan-care organization in Brazil.
-It is our mission—and our passion—to transform the lives of high-risk orphans and vulnerable children by using evidence-driven methodologies to improve the quality of care at residential facilities and group homes.
-We advocate for these care models as the settings that provide the best opportunity for high-risk orphans and vulnerable children to become well-adjusted, self-sufficient, and productive members of their larger communities.
-It is our experience that sharing time-tested and research-proven protocols and methodologies enable care practitioners for high-risk OVC to provide the very best care for these children.
+We are a training, research, and advocacy organization which found its genesis on the campuses of Hope Unlimited for Children, a residential facility in Brazil.
+At Hope Institute, we transform the lives of high-risk orphans and vulnerable children by using evidence-driven methodologies to improve the quality of care at orphanages around the world.
+We advocate for the residential model as the setting that provides the best opportunity for high-risk orphans and vulnerable children to become well-adjusted, self-sufficient, and productive members of their larger communities.

 DAVID Z. NOWELL – Executive Director

-The big picture guy.
-David understands how to get there from here.
-He began to see the need for a place like Hope Institute while at an orphan conference in 2014.
-He understands how to get from the theoretical to the practical, taking the ideals of orphan care to practical implementation in the field.
+David is an experienced leader in the fields of nonprofit fundraising and management.
+He values research, and he understands how to get from the theoretical to the practical, taking the ideals of orphan care to practical implementation in the field.
 While serving as president of Hope Unlimited for Children, he observed first-hand the effectiveness of outcome-focused orphan care.
 David is the author of several books, including Dirty Faith: Bringing the Love of Christ to the Least of These.
 A widely recognized speaker, David holds a Ph.D. in historical theology from Baylor University.